xdbchain/xbdchain-quickstart/README.md

 ### Background vs. Interactive containers

 Docker containers can be run interactively (using the `-it` flags) or in a detached, background state (using the `-d` flag).
 Many of the example commands below use the `-it` flags to aid in debugging but in many cases you will simply want to run a node in the background.
-It's recommended that you use the use [the tutorials at docker](https://docs.docker.com/engine/tutorials/usingdocker/) to familiarize yourself with using docker.
+It's recommended that you refer to [the tutorials at docker](https://docs.docker.com/engine/tutorials/usingdocker/) to familiarize yourself with using Docker.

 ### Ephemeral mode

-Ephermeral mode is provided to support development and testing environments.
+Ephemeral mode is provided to support development and testing environments.
 Every time you start a container in ephemeral mode, the database starts empty and a default configuration file will be used for the appropriate network.

 Starting an ephemeral node is simple, just craft a `docker run` command to launch the appropriate image but *do not mount a volume*.
-To craft your docker command, you need the network name you intend to run against and the flags to expose the ports your want available (See the section named "Ports" below to learn about exposing ports).
-Thus, launching a testnet node while exposing horizon would be:
+To craft your docker command, you need the network name you intend to run against.
+Additionally, make sure to include the necessary flags to expose the desired ports.
+(Refer to the section named "Ports" below for guidance on exposing ports).
+Thus, launching a futurenet node while exposing horizon would be:

 ```shell
 $ docker run --rm -it -p "8000:8000" --name xdbchain ghcr.io/xdbfoundation/xdbchain-quickstart:latest --futurenet
 ```

-As part of launching, an ephemeral mode container will generate a random password for securing the postgresql service and will output it to standard out.
-You may use this password (provided you have exposed the postgresql port) to access the running postgresql database (See the section "Accessing Databases" below).
+As part of the launch process, an ephemeral mode container will generate a random password to secure the PostgreSQL service and output it to standard out.
+You may use this password (provided you have exposed the PostgreSQL port) to access the running PostgreSQL database (See the section "Accessing Databases" below).

 ### Persistent mode

-In comparison to ephemeral mode, persistent mode is more complicated to operate, but also more powerful.
-Persistent mode uses a mounted host volume, a directory on the host machine that is exposed to the running docker container, to store all database data as well as the configuration files used for running services.
-This allows you to manage and modify these files from the host system.
+In comparison to ephemeral mode, persistent mode is more complicated to operate but also more powerful.
+Persistent mode utilizes a mounted host volume, which is a directory on the host machine exposed to the running Docker container.
+This volume stores all database data as well as the configuration files used for running services.
+This setup enables you to manage and modify these files directly from the host system

-Note that there is no guarantee that the organization of the files of the volume will remain consistent between releases of the image, that occur on every commit to the stellar/quickstart repository.
-At anytime new files may be added, old files removed, or dependencies and references between them changed.
-For this reason persistent mode is primarily intended for running short lived test instances for development.
-If consistency is required over any period of time use [image digest references] to pin to a specific build.
+It's important to note that the organization of files within the volume may not remain consistent between releases of the image, which occur with every commit to the xdbfoundation/xdbchain-quickstart repository.
+New files may be added, old files removed, or dependencies and references between them may change.
+Therefore, persistent mode is primarily intended for running short-lived test instances for development purposes.
+If consistency is required over any period of time, consider using image digest references to pin to a specific build

 [image digest references]: https://docs.docker.com/engine/reference/run/#imagedigest